saeyslab/iidx/README.md

 Once a pipeline has been executed, the best way to share results is via the interactive **dashboard** that allows for **filtering, interpretation and export of all potential biological leads**.

 **To share internally**, transfer all `.R` scripts, along with `Results_02_[...]`, `Results_03_[...]`, `Results_04_[...]` and `Results_05_[...]` with their contents to your recipient.
+(Is unstained samples were included as inputs, `Results_00_Preprocessing/UnstainedSamplesAggregate.fcs` is also needed.)

 The recipient then needs to source `06_Dashboard.R` in RStudio to launch the dashboard.
 **To publish results**, deploy your analysis dashboard as a Shiny app: more information [here](https://shiny.posit.co/r/deploy.html).